JRegimbal/mcgill-paper-analysis-2016/README.md

 # McGill Independent Student Newspaper Analysis for 2016

+Note that this is still a work in progress.
+If any errors have been made, please notify me either by creating an issue or using the email address listed on my profile.

 ## Papers Examined

 The Daily, Le Délit, and the Tribune were all analyzed.
 Only text-based articles posted online were subject to review.
+Other articles, including specials, were not examined.
 Articles were collected en masse and filtered based on year of publication and category.
 Articles were collected using GNU wget 1.19.2 as follows.

 ### The Daily